List of The Great British Bake Off finalists (series 8–present): Giuseppe Dell'Anno (winner)

 Dell'Anno's father was a professional chef and has been diagnosed with Alzheimer's disease.
 Giuseppe is still married to his wife with three sons.

+Giuseppe has written the following cookbooks: Giuseppe's Italian Bakes (2022), which includes recipes based on his father's lifetime notes; and Giuseppe's Easy Bakes (2023).

 Chigs Parmar

 Will Chirag Parmar (born 1980/81), nicknamed "Chigs", one of runners-up of the twelfth series, was a sales manager from Leicestershire at the time of the competition.
 Parmar started baking in 2020 during the COVID-19 pandemic.
 He won Star Baker twice.
 He has one sister.

 Parmar returned for the 2023 Bake Off New Year special, competing against Lottie Bedlow (series eleven) and two other contestants of series nine—Antony Amourdoux and Manon Lagrève.
 Parmar lost to its winner Lagrève.

 Crystelle Pereira

 Crystelle Pereira (born 1995), one of runners-up of the twelfth series, was a client relationship manager from London at the time of the competition.
 Pereira is of a Portuguese and Goan descent.
 Her Portuguese-Goan parents were born in Kenya.
 She won Star Baker twice.